 We submitted to the Fiber Arts contest a large sculpture of a Teeswater sheep.
 It was made with a hard, wet-felted core.
 Slender strong wire for leg support only.
 Musculature built up with roving needled on.
 An addition of a ‘skin’ layer, same color as curls.
 Then the fleece curls layered on meticulously to secure them in place.

-I’ve included a photo of Gail, of Lawrence Cottage, because there is a nice story.
-She & Staci (who was out minding their booth) are breeders of Teeswater (& Gotland) sheep.
+I’ve got to tell the story of Staci & Gail, of Lawrence Cottage, who are breeders of Teeswater (& Gotland) sheep.
 I had the delight of visiting them on sheering day, and purchasing the 1st fleece for sale.
-This exact same fleece was used to create Sir Locksley!
+This exact same fleece was used to create the winning sheep, whom they’ve named Sir Locksley!
 And in a very fitting turn of events, this Grand Champion sculpture went home to live at Lawrence Cottage farm.
-How very perfect is that?
+How very perfect an outcome is that?

 OFFF 2012: 2nd place ribbon.
 In addition to the sheep’s awards, our other entry of a Silkworm Cocoon water bottle bag received a ribbon.
 These water bottle bags are made to resemble a silk cocoon woven among the leaves & vines.
 I also make a tinier, slender version to hang on spinning wheels.